pnp/blog/content/post/introduction-to-json.md

 ## JSON and JavaScript

-Although JSON stands for \"JavaScript Object Notation\", and was inspired by the format JavaScript uses for object literals, they are not the same.
+Although JSON stands for "JavaScript Object Notation", and was inspired by the format JavaScript uses for object literals, they are not the same.
 Indeed, JSON is intended to be language independent.
 Some major differences between JSON and JavaScript are: